-The standard Canon Film Magazine is designed to hold $5\frac{1}{4}$ feet of 35 mm film which is sufficient to make up to 36 exposures, $24 \times 36 \text{mm}$ in size.
-This cylindrical Magazine consists of three parts: Center Spool, Inner Shell and Outer Shell.
-To disassemble the Film Magazine turn the Inner Shell while pressing the Button until its groove overlaps with the Safety Hook.
+The standard Canon Film Magazine has been prepared to hold $5^{1/4}$ feet of $35\,\mathrm{mm}$ film which is sufficient to make up to 36 exposures, 24×36 mm in size.
+This cylindrical magazine consists of three parts: the Center Spool, the Inner Shell, and the Outer Shell.
+To disassemble the film magazine press the Button of the Inner Shell and turn it until its groove overlaps with the Safety Hook.

-Insert the short tapered end of the film into the slot of the Center Spool, facing the emulsion (dull) side towards the spindle of the Spool.
+Hold the Center Spool in the right hand and insert the short tapered end of the film into the slot, facing the emulsion (dull) side towards the spindle of the spool.

-Wind film 51⁄4 ft in length on the Center Spool moderately tight for 36 exposures, 31⁄4 ft for 20 exposures, 3 ft for 18 exposures, and 2 ft for 10 exposures.
+Wind film about 51/4 ft in length on the Center Spool moderately tight for 36 exposures, 31⁄2 ft for 20 exposures, 3 ft for 18 exposures, and 2 ft for 10 exposures.